ptavarez/intro-to-react/README.md

 One more thing...
 We need to update the **ReactDom.render** component, which is located in the bottom of the script tag.

-Lets add the following code:
+Lets make a quick update:
 ```javascript
 ReactDOM.render(
   <Counter threshold={5} />,